pplaxine/Project9/README.md

-# Project9 - Implementation of unit and integration tests for a Billing and Accounting System, executed in an implemented continuous integration pipeline.
+# Project9 - Implementation of unit and integration tests for a Billing and Accounting System, executed in an implemented continuous integration pipeline -

 This is a continuous integration environment setup for a Billing and accouting System.
 The Jenkins testings and code quality analyses are triggered after each commit to the following github repository : https://github.com/pplaxine/Project9

 The integration tests being run for each layer (Business and Consumer) through different maven profiles, you can also choose to run tests separatly via the following jenkins jobs :

-    .
-Unit tests : run Project9UnitTest
+    - Unit tests : run Project9UnitTest
-    .
-Unit tests + Integration tests on consumer layer : Project9IntegrationTestConsumerLayer
+    - Unit tests + Integration tests on consumer layer : Project9IntegrationTestConsumerLayer
-    .
-Unit tests + Integration tests on business layer : Project9IntegrationTestBusinessLayer
+    - Unit tests + Integration tests on business layer : Project9IntegrationTestBusinessLayer

 ## Getting Started